zdenyhraz/IPC/README.md

 B) config file parameters:
 Not all parameters need to be specified - all parameters have default values.
-Order of var- iables in the config file does not matter.
+Order of variables in the config file does not matter.
 For more elaborate IPC parameters description, read the original IPC paper.